isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-a-bed-bugs-refund-from-booking-com/index.md

 ---
 title: How to Get a Bed Bugs Refund from Booking Com
-description: Encountering bed bugs during your stay at a hotel booked through Booking.com can be a frustrating and uncomfortable experience. - Fortunately, you have the...
+description: Encountering bed bugs during your stay at a hotel booked through Booking.com can be a frustrating and uncomfortable experience.
 slug: /how-to-get-a-bed-bugs-refund-from-booking-com/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00